“Education should not be the filling of a pail, but the lighting of a flame.” – William Butler Yates

 The Seattle Young Peoples Project (SYPP) is perhaps the most vibrant organization in Washington state providing opportunities for young people to lead social change.
 Their fifteen-year-old organization has provided resources and support to youth-led initiatives throughout the city that have engaged thousands of young people, including conferences, workshops, concerts, and more.
 Their activities reflect the diversity of Seattle’s youth: whether focusing on queer youth rights, African immigrant youth solidarity, or young womens’ empowerment, SYPP continues to be a powerful example of the effectiveness and ability of youth-led social action across Washington.

-In his last book before he was assassinated, Dr. Martin Luther King, Jr. wrote,
+In his last book before he was assassinated, Dr. Martin Luther King, Jr. said,

 “One of the great liabilities of history is that all too many people fail to remain awake through great periods of social change.
 Every society has its protectors of status quo and its fraternities of the indifferent who are notorious for sleeping through revolutions.
 Today, our very survival depends on our ability to stay awake, to adjust to new ideas, to remain vigilant and to face the challenge of change.”